RidgeXR/OpenXR-Eye-Trackers-VRC/README.md

 ## Developers

-To learn how to use the API layer in your application, and ship with eye tracking support that will work on HP Reverb G2 Omnicept, Varjo Aero, Meta Quest Pro, Pimax Crystal and Vive Pro Eye, check out the [Developers](https://github.com/mbucchia/OpenXR-Eye-Trackers/wiki/Developers) wiki!
+To learn how to use the API layer in your application, and ship with eye tracking support that will work on HP Reverb G2 Omnicept, PlayStation VR2, Varjo Aero, Meta Quest Pro, Pimax Crystal and Vive Pro Eye, check out the [Developers](https://github.com/mbucchia/OpenXR-Eye-Trackers/wiki/Developers) wiki!

 ## Donate